EmployTest Logo

 Three Crucial Healthcare Administration Skills

-In our previous article, “Do Your New Hires Have the Healthcare Administration Skills You Need?, we detailed the duties of three typical job roles commonly found in a medical office: the medical receptionist, the medical secretary, and the medical assistant.
-While employees in these roles benefit from soft skills such as attention to detail, communication and organization, they also need to have important technical knowledge to complete their daily tasks error-free.
+In our previous article, we detailed the duties of three typical job roles commonly found in a medical office: the medical receptionist, the medical secretary, and the medical assistant.

 Here’s a list of technical skills in healthcare that can help administrators.

-Data entry proficiency includes data gathering and database input, as well as the maintenance of accurate records on file.
-Data entry skills are especially important for medical receptionists.
+Data entry proficiency includes data gathering and database input, as well as maintaining accurate records on file.
+These skills are especially important for medical receptionists.

-Fast and accurate typing and experience with spreadsheets and forms are essential for scheduling appointments and taking down the patient’s information.
-Data entry mistakes can easily lead to organizational problems down the line.
+Fast and accurate typing and experience with spreadsheets and forms are essential for scheduling appointments and recording patient information.
+Data entry mistakes can easily lead to organizational problems later.

 For example, if the date of an appointment is wrongly entered, both the doctor’s and the patient’s time is lost.